 While proofreaders will undoubtedly find errors that you missed, it is essential that your writing maintains your voice.
 After all, your chosen medical schools want to hear about you in your own words.

-If you’re still struggling with your statement, consult with a medical school admissions expert who can help you write a stellar personal statement.
+If you’re still struggling with your statement, consider medical school admissions consulting.
+Our experts will ensure you write a stellar personal statement that leaves a lasting impression!

 Here are five examples of successful medical school personal statements, along with an analysis of their strengths and areas for improvement.